Project 562: Description

 Project 562 began in 2012 as a photographic documentary focusing on Indigenous American tribal members.
 The name is derived from the 562 federally recognized tribes in the United States at the time of the project's conception in 2012.
-As of 2018 the number of federally recognized tribes in the US has increased to 567.
+As of 2024 the number of federally recognized tribes in the US has increased to 574.

 The artist herself, Matika Wilbur, is a member of both the Swinomish and Tulalip Nations in Washington State.
 Wilbur describes the project as "[addressing and remedying] historical inaccuracies, stereotypical representations, and absence of Native American images and voices in mass media and the national consciousness".

 The concept of a "vanishing race" was originally introduced by Edward S. Curtis in the early 1900s to document Native American people before their communities and cultures disappeared.
 Wilbur describes Project 562 as engaging with Curtis' work.
 In an interview with The New York Times, Wilbur said, "I can see the importance of Curtis' work, but the inaccuracy of how we are portrayed just doesn't seem fair."
-As of August 2015, Wilbur has documented roughly 300 tribes as a part of Project 562.
-She hopes to complete her work by 2016.
+Wilbur's book Project 562: Changing the Way We See Native America was published in April 2023 by Ten Speed Press.